1.1 Descriptivism vs. Prescriptivism

 A good non-profit almost always has a clear and measurable mission.
 And, like a for-profit firm, its ability to maximize the accomplishment of this mission is improved as more money comes in (i.e. revenue) and is diminished as more money goes out for non-mission costs (i.e. administration costs).
 Non-profits tend to separate costs that are applied to the mission from costs that are not applied to the mission.

 So the non-profit version of the profit function looks like the following.

 Notice that non-profits still want to maximize revenue (i.e. R(∙) function) and minimize administration costs (i.e. the C(∙) function) because these two factors drive how many dollars can be applied to the non-profit’s mission.
 This is a lot like for-profits wanting to maximize revenue and minimize costs.
 These two factors in a for-profit drive how many dollars can be applied to the for-profit’s mission of providing residual profit to the owners who took on the risk of the enterprise in the first place.

 For a non-profit, the residual dollars of revenue after costs do not belong to the owners who would then use them as they see fit.

-Just like for-profits, non-profits want to maximize revenues and minimize at least some types of cost.
+Just like for-profits, non-profits want to maximize revenue and minimize at least some types of costs.
 Unlike for-profits, they want to maximize costs applied to the mission and maximize the rate at which these dollars accomplish the non-profit’s mission (i.e. they want to steepen the slope of the M(∙) function).

 Generally, non-profits should possess a relatively steep slope to the M(∙) function to be economically justified.
 Otherwise, the role of maximizing the non-profit’s mission would probably be better handled by for-profit owners who voluntarily